View on phone

 Make your own

-- Remove the pan from the heat and stir in the vanilla extract.
-Allow the caramel sauce to sit and cool; it will continue to thicken as it cools, and thickens even more once refrigerated.
+- Turn off the heat and stir in the vanilla extract.
+Allow the caramel sauce to sit and cool.
+It will continue to thicken as it cools.

-- Place a sieve over a large bowl, sift all the dry ingredients through it: the flour, sugar, baking powder, baking soda, and salt.
+- Meanwhile, place a sieve over a large bowl and sift through all of the dry ingredients.
 Mix, and then create a shallow well in the middle.

-- Add the wet ingredients to the large bowl with the dry ingredients, and mix until just combined.
+- Transfer this mixture into the bowl with the dry ingredients, and mix until just combined.

-- Divide the batter between the two greased baking pans, and give the pans a gentle tap on the counter to release any air bubbles.
+- Divide the batter between the two cake pans.
+Give the pans a gentle tap on the counter to release any air bubbles.

-- Bake the cakes on the middle rack of the preheated oven for 33 - 35 minutes, or until the edges are golden and a thin wooden skewer inserted into the centre comes out clean.
+- Bake the cakes on the middle rack of the preheated oven for 33 - 35 minutes, or until golden and a thin wooden skewer inserted into the centre comes out clean.

 - Meanwhile, make the frosting by adding the butter to a large bowl.
-Use an electric electric hand mixer to mix the butter until fluffy, this takes about 5 - 10 minutes.
+Use an electric electric hand mixer to mix the butter until fluffy, about 5 minutes.

-- Add ¼ cup of the caramel sauce made in step #1 (reserve the remainder for garnish), and add in the vanilla extract, and mix until combined.
+- Add the vanilla extract and ¼ cup of the caramel sauce made in step #1 (reserve the remainder for garnish).
+Beat until combined.

 - When the cakes are done, remove them from the oven and let them cool for 10 minutes in the cake pan before transferring to a cooling rack to let them cool off completely.

-- If you like, you can level your cakes with a serrated knife to create a flat surface for stacking the cakes on top of each other.
+- Optional step: level your cakes with a serrated knife to create a flat surface for even stacking of the cakes on top of each other.

-- Drizzle 2 Tbsp of caramel sauce on one of the cakes, and using a spatula or butter knife, spread out about 1 cup of frosting on it.
+- Drizzle 2 Tbsp of caramel sauce on one of the cakes.

-- Optionally, spoon the leftover caramel sauce on top of the cake and let it drip down the sides.
-Top with some berries and enjoy!
+- Drizzle the leftover caramel sauce on top of the cake and let it drip down the sides.
+Top with some berries if desired and enjoy!

-- * Coconut cream is obtained by scooping the thick part out from the top of a can of coconut milk.
-To more easily obtain the cream from your can of coconut milk, it can help to refrigerate the can of coconut milk in the fridge overnight.
+- †Coconut cream is the thick part of a can of coconut milk.
+To more easily obtain the cream, refrigerate the can overnight.

 - Best if enjoyed immediately.